-Can a Nurse Still Work If They Are Receiving Workers’ Compensation in GA?
+Can a Nurse Still Work If They Are Receiving Workers’ Compensation in Augusta?

 In some cases, you might be physically able to return to work but still require assistance to heal or support yourself after your injury.
 When this happens, you may still be eligible to receive worker’s compensation benefits for nurses while you work.

 If you go back to work but must take a light-duty position that pays you less income or have to work fewer hours as a result of your workplace incident, you may be eligible for temporary partial disability benefits under Georgia law.
 Your benefits will equal two-thirds of the difference between your previous average weekly wage and the wage you’re earning in your new, modified role.